Cyber-Ninja-2047/tic-tac-toe/DEVLOG.md

 * get_score(current_node)
 Purpose: Returns the score of the node.
 Functionality: Considers terminal states and computes the score based on the maximum of the score range, considering the current node's turn.
+2. NegaMax Algorithm
+  * It's inherited from the BasicGameTree class
+  * The only difference between NegaMax and MiniMax is the scoring logic. which is minimax uses if ~ else statement for calculating the minimum and maximum player score and negamax uses the calculation logic which is score = turn*([score*turn for  score in child_scores])